Note: This post is based on an old page from the main site that makes more sense here, now that the blog is finally up and running.

 Partner to the introductory computing course, I also covered a Microsoft Office course for a few years.
 I brought the same sort of approach to the course, trying to bridge the user’s mental model to the actual model used by the software.

-It was largely successful, but the material was drier, so there isn’t a whole lot to say about it.
+It was largely successful, but the material was drier, so there isn’t too much to say about it.

 Introduction to the Internet